 away from areas where its use could interfere with police or first responders.

 avoiding sensitive areas including government or military facilities.

-🛫 To get to Darwin, there is a high chance you will have to catch a plane, Qantas, Virgin Australia, Tiger and Jetstar are pretty sweet with drones but would recommend you carry your batteries in fire proof bags for more safety.
+🛫 To get to Darwin, there is a high chance you will have to catch a plane, Qantas, Virgin Australia and Jetstar are pretty sweet with drones but would recommend you carry your batteries in fire proof bags for more safety.

 💡 Smart!
 Get your drone batteries' firecase today and make sure you're complying with aviation safety rules.

 This blog post will dig dive into Northern Territory's specific locations where you can fly a drone safely.
 We will also uncover some secret spots where to fly within the biggest cities of the state & explain all specific permissions needed when flying above Northern Territory's restricted areas.

 But before anything, let's start with a little drone video to show how beautiful this place of the world is (time to get some popcorn mate! 🍿🎬)